 The paragraph is the building block of essay writing.
-The word itself, according to the Oxford Dictionary Online (2015), is defined as “a distinct section of a piece of writing, usually dealing with a single theme and indicated by a new line, indentation, or numbering.”
+The word itself, according to the Dictionary.com, is defined as “a distinct portion of written or printed matter dealing with a particular idea, usually beginning with an indentation on a new line.”

 Paragraphs can be shown through breaks between lines or through indentations of the first line of the paragraph.
 Paragraphs are important for ease of reading; they help to offer ideas in “chunks” that the eye and brain can more easily comprehend (as opposed to offering information in one large block of text, which is hard to read).

 Paragraphs are necessary in academic writing to show changes in ideas or further development of ideas.
 In academic writing, paragraphs present mini ideas that often develop out of the thesis sentence’s main idea.

 - A regular exercise regimen creates multiple benefits, both physical and emotional.